devdowns/wallet-service/README.md

 * **Refunds** are honored on failed withdrawals and a new transaction is created to move the money back

-    * Some exceptions like throwing 500 and 404 on matching user_id where thrown for fun since they were included in the mocks 😁
+    * Some exceptions like throwing 500 and 404 on matching user_id were thrown for fun since they were included in the mocks 😁

 ## Process flow